 7. Relying Solely on Diatomaceous Earth

 Diatomaceous earth is an effective tool for controlling fleas, but it should not be your only method of flea control.
-Combining DE with other preventive measures, such as regular vacuuming, cleaning pet bedding, and using flea collars or spot-on treatments for pets, will give you the best results.
+Combining DE with other preventive measures, such as regular vacuuming, cleaning pet bedding, and using flea collars or spot-on treatments, will give you the best results.

-For long-term flea management, you might want to explore professional services like flea killer treatments that can provide a comprehensive approach to your infestation.
+For long-term flea management, you might want to explore professional services such as flea extermination, which can provide a comprehensive approach to your infestation.